Published: June 08, 2022 • Updated: May 17, 2023 • 2 min read

 I have a technique that’s going to help:

-Imagine you’re debugging a webpage, and you’re trying to understand why some data on your page is wrong.
+Imagine you’re debugging a web application, and you’re trying to understand why some data on your page looks wrong.

 Think of an action you might take to learn more.
-You might be wondering, how is the data bad?
-To find out, you decide to log your data to see what’s wrong with it.
+Maybe you decide to log your data to see what’s wrong with it.

-Before looking at your console, stop!
-I want you to make a prediction about what’s going to happen next.
+Before looking at your console to read the data: stop!
+I want you to predict what’s going to happen next.

-ones?
+not the right ones?
 Is it going to be an object with the right keys?
-Think hard.
-Speak your
+Think, and

-Now, take that action and look at the console.
+Now, look at the console.
+What do you see?
 Were you right or wrong?
-There is no partial credit.
+It’s binary and there is no partial credit.

-Considering this information, think about the next action you might take.
+Considering this result, think about the another action you might take.
 Log something else?
-Use a debugger experiment with your object?
-Jump to a different part of the code?
+Use a debugger?
+Log something higher up?

 This is a powerful technique, because it forces you to pivot from reactive to proactive.

 When you’re debugging, it’s easy to be reactive.
-“I do this, the application responds this way… why?”
+“I do this, the does this… but why?
+It shouldn’t do that!”
 You’re reacting.
-You’ll eventually type Shakespeare, but it will take a while and you won’t learn much.
+You’ll eventually stumble onto the solution, but it will take a while and you won’t learn anything.

 We want to be proactive.
 There’s a saying about debugging: “if all you’re assumptions were correct, you wouldn’t be stuck.”
 In other words, your mental model is broken.
 To have a chance at fixing a bug smartly, you must at least have a mental model.
 That’s what making a prediction does.
 You’re making a model.
 You’re taking a stand.

 I make predictions all the time when coding.
 On my best days, it puts me in a state where I’m making prediction after prediction and seeing them realized.
 When they aren’t realized, it’s jarring.
-It’s like a trigger in my workflow that turns off my autopilot when something unusual happens.
+It’s like a trigger that turns off my autopilot when something surprising happens.

 Make a prediction.